 Again, carefully evaluate whether your usage qualifies as fair use prior to seeking permission!
 Also, remember to keep copies of all correspondence and responses and any written permissions received.

-Atla Open Press authors with questions about identifying a rightsholder or seeking permission to use copyrighted works in their Atla Open Press publications may contact Atla Scholarly Communication and Digital Projects Manager Christine Fruin.
+Atla Open Press authors with questions about identifying a rightsholder or seeking permission to use copyrighted works in their Atla Open Press publications may contact Atla Scholarly Communication and Digital Initiatives Manager Christine Fruin.